angular/universal/DOCUMENTATION.md

 ### `main.browser.ts`

-    // normally "app.module.ts" - this is where our Root "NgModule" is located main.browser.ts

-We just renamed it, so it's easier to realize this is for the Browser and not Node.
+> normally "app.module.ts" - We just renamed it, so it's easier to realize this is for the Browser and not Node.

+This is where our Root "NgModule" (for the Browser) is located

 ### `client.ts`

-    // normally "main.ts" - this is where you "bootstrap" to the BrowserPlatform
+> normally "main.ts" - this is where you "bootstrap" to the BrowserPlatform
-    // (ie: platformBrowserDynamic().bootstrapModule(AppModule);)
+> (ie: platformBrowserDynamic().bootstrapModule(AppModule);)
-    client.ts

 We also renamed this, nice and obvious between client & server here :)